NafisAnsari786/PortfolioProjects/MediBuddy Insurance Charges Prediction/Readme.md

 ```

 ## 📌 Business Recommendations
-✔ Implement dynamic pricing based on age, BMI, and smoking status.
+🔹Implement dynamic pricing based on age, BMI, and smoking status.
-✔ Offer discounts to encourage healthier lifestyles.
+🔹Offer discounts to encourage healthier lifestyles.
-✔ Regional risk factors should be considered in policy pricing.
+🔹Regional risk factors should be considered in policy pricing.
-✔ Gender-based pricing should be carefully evaluated to align with regulatory norms.
+🔹Gender-based pricing should be carefully evaluated to align with regulatory norms.

 ---